‘Danger to life’ as Storm Eowyn approaches Ireland

 It will start to become “very stormy” on Thursday night, before the centre of Storm Eowyn tracks just off the north-west coast on Friday morning.

-It will start to become “very stormy” on Thursday night, before the centre of Storm Eowyn tracks just off the northwest coast on Friday morning.
-Met Eireann said this will be followed by a “swathe of extremely strong and damaging winds extending across the country bringing disruption”.

-The UK Met Office has issued a Yellow Wind warning for Northern Ireland due to Storm Eowyn.
+The UK Met Office has issued a yellow wind warning for Northern Ireland due to the storm.

 It said: “Storm Eowyn is expected to pass close to or across the north west of the UK on Friday before clearing to the north east on Saturday.